y7478729/scrcpy-desktop/README.md

 3.  **Access the Web Interface:**
     *   Open your web browser and navigate to the URL provided in the terminal (`http://localhost:8000`).
+    *   Supermium chrome fork might work best if your pc struggles to play video.

 4.  **Control Streaming:**
     *   Use the web interface controls to select your desired settings (resolution, bitrate, FPS, audio).